JeffreyRodriguez/Liberator12k/Forend/README.md

 ### FP37
 The FP37 was mostly "For Fun" and because it was an easy demonstration of how flexible the \#Liberator12k platform can be.
+The parts list is almost identical to the CAFE.

 [2c: FP37 Forend](TopBreak_FP37.md) will put a flare launcher
 in your hands.